Updated July 13, 2023

 What is Progressive Tax?

-- The dictionary meaning of the word “progressive” is increasing gradually or in stages.
+- The dictionary meaning of “progressive” is increasing gradually or in stages.
 So, the term progressive tax refers to an increase in the tax rate as the income slab increases.

 - Every government gives some relaxation to persons whose income is very low or below the poverty line.
 The government usually does not try to recover taxes from the poor income groups of the country.